iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Won't connect to GP practice, so of no use to me.
+I tried asking on "live chat" but just got an automated referral to changing gp practice - not what I wanted to do at all.<br> :date: __2021-01-15 08:40:33__

 > Was good at first but now seems more concerned with getting you to fill in stupid health questions than keeping it simple to follow.
 Always takes me a while to find out where I order repeat prescriptions.<br> :date: __2021-01-07 18:59:10__